OPS-E2E-PPE/Advertising-docs/Advertising/bingads-12/customer-management-service/addclientlinks.md

 Initiates the client link process to manage the accounts of another customer.
 Sends a link request from one customer to another customer or account.

 > [!NOTE]
-> Only a user with Super Admin or Standard credentials can add, update, and search for client links to ad accounts.
+> Only a user with Super Admin or Standard credentials can add, update, and search for client links to advertiser accounts.
 >
 > Only a user with Super Admin credentials can add, update, and search for client links to customers.
 >